 Another manual method is to analyze search modifiers – words in the search query that describe the person’s intent.
 For example, if a query includes phrases like “how to,” “how do I,” or “what,” for example, then its intent is, most likely, informational.

-However, the above method doesn’t always work – and worse still, it's impossible to scale.
+However, the above methods don't always work – and worse still, they're impossible to scale.

-Enterprise companies track thousands (if not tens of thousands) of keywords, and this manual method is simply not feasible for a proper understanding of user intent across all of your content and pages to connect to your topics and keywords.
+Enterprise companies track thousands (if not tens of thousands) of keywords.
+As such, these manual methods simply aren't able to provide a proper understanding of user intent across all of your content and pages to connect to your topics and keywords.

-That’s not the only problem with it.
-Both methods above, for example, fail to consider several factors:
+But that's not the only problem with them.
+Both methods above, fail to consider several factors:

 1. Who is ranking for a particular keyword?